-with Instructor John Lucas
+with former instructor John Lucas

 John Lucas describes himself as “an actor who happens to sing and dance.”
 Having had one foot in theatre and the other in academia all his life has made him feel like “the illegitimate offspring of Northrop Frye and Daffy Duck,” he says, adding matter-of-factly that he actually knew Northrop Frye.

 His great loves in life are theatre, music and cooking.

 He still finds time to teach regularly through Continuing Studies at UVic.
 His courses have been varied—fine art, movies and even automobile design— and he has never repeated one, always coming up with something new drawn from a seemingly inexhaustible energy for the arts in general.

 He describes Continuing Studies as a kind of “old professors’ heaven”—stimulating, fun, never boring.
 “Only boring people are bored, he adds.

 This fall, Lucas is teaching a course on Andrew Wyeth, one of the most popular and beloved American artists of the twentieth century and, according to Lucas, one of the most controversial: an artist whose work is either loved or reviled, particularly in any discussion of modern art.
 Next spring, he has plans for a course on Cole Porter.

 No stranger to learning new things at any stage in life, Lucas earned a degree in art history in his 40s.
 As well as working in theatre, he was head of the English department at Dawson College in Montreal.
 He says that his studies in art history revolutionized both his teaching and directing.